 Is it True that Weather Can Affect Our Mood?

 Winter weather is a typical part of living in the Midwest or East, but many people agree that they could do without it.
 It’s well documented that the weather can impact how we feel.
-For instance, warm temperatures and exposure to sunlight have the biggest positive effect on the mood.
+For instance, warm temperatures and exposure to sunlight have the biggest positive effect on mood.
 Sunlight provides us with vitamin D, which affects hormones, and therefore, mood.
 But too little sunlight can have a negative impact.

 What are the Winter Blues?

 Seasonal Affective Disorder, or SAD, is the clinical name for the winter blues.
 SAD occurs from the drop in temperature and shortened days.
 Symptoms include excessive eating, excessive sleeping, and depression.
 Women are more likely to suffer from SAD than men.
-The best ways to prevent SAD includes maintaining a regular schedule, getting exercise and exposing yourself to light, either natural or artificial.
+The best ways to prevent SAD include maintaining a regular schedule, getting exercise and exposing yourself to light, either natural or artificial.